Workspace layout

 Tag

-differently: tags appear in filter sidebars and counts; [[refs]]
+The remaining difference is presentational — tags additionally appear in filter sidebars and counts.

 Sidecar